 18. More Andalusian desserts that are pure tradition

 - The mantecao has been consolidated as part of the Spanish pastry tradition although its origin is Andalusian, especially concentrated in Estepa, where you will find this and other typical desserts of Andalusia.
-Taste artisanal delicacies in any of its stores and factories, visit the Chocolate City or the Mantecado Museum or take a heritage tour.
+Taste handmade delicacies in any of its stores and factories, visit the Chocolate City or the Mantecado Museum or take a heritage tour.

 - Tocino de cielo.
 Although it is known and consumed throughout the country, this sweet was born in the 14th century in the convent of Espíritu Santo de Jerez.